 1. PostgreSQL executes the UPDATE, writes the RETURNING result to its kernel TCP send buffer, and commits — releasing all row locks at this point.

 2. If the TCP connection is dead, the data never reaches the client.
-PostgreSQL has no way to detect this until TCP keepalive fires.
+PostgreSQL has no way to detect this.

-4. During those 45 minutes the session stays visible in Performance Insights even though it holds no row locks and is doing no work.
+4. During that window the session stays visible in Performance Insights even though it holds no row locks and is doing no work.

 sequenceDiagram